Naha

 Monthly Pricing - Departures from Naha

-Overall cruises from Naha are fairly affordable compared to other ports.
-Prices are about equal throughout the year.
-Check out the chart below for the monthly average cost per day.
+Prices are around steady throughout the year.
+Overall sailings from Naha are fairly affordable compared to other ports.
+Take a look at the diagram below for the average cost per day by month.

 Jan